mubanjs/muban/docs/guide/props.md

 ### Initial State

 So, how is this "initial state" stored inside the HTML, and how can we extract that to make it usable in our component?
-We can divide this up into 3 different catgories:
+We can divide this up into 3 different categories:

 1) **Explicit state** – stored in `data-attributes` or `<script type="application/json">`, that serves no function on the page for the user, but allows us to extract that state into our